node-gh/gh/README.md

 | `-P`, `--protocol`     | _Optional_   | `String` |
 | `-u`, `--user`         | _Optional_   | `String` |

-> If you have custom ssh config, you can add `"api": { "git_host": "custom-name", ... }` to your .gh.json file.
+> If you have custom ssh config, you can add `"api": { "ssh_host": "custom-name", ... }` to your .gh.json file.

 #### Examples